warp143/CryptoMY/README.md

 # Debugging

-This section contains general instructions for debugging failed installs or problems encountered with Graft Network.
+This section contains general instructions for debugging failed installs or problems encountered with CryptoMy Network.
 First ensure you are running the latest version built from the github repo.

 ## Obtaining Stack Traces and Core Dumps on Unix Systems